ChrisBertrandDotNet/ShowHiddenWindows/README.md

 # Show Hidden Windows
-Show Hidden Windows display hidden windows.
+Show Hidden Windowsis a freeware on Windows that displays hidden windows.
 More to come..